WISDEM/WOMBAT/docs/examples/how_to.md

 name (required)
 : A descriptive name for the turbine, if desired.
 This can be the same as `id`.

-type (optional)
+type (required)
-: One of "turbine" or "substation".
+: One of "turbine", "substation", or "electrolyzer".
 This is required to accurately model a multi-substation wind farm.
 The base assumption is that a substation connects to itself as a means to model the export cable connecting to the interconnection point, however, this is not always the case, as substations may be connected through their export systems.
 Using this filed allows for that connection to be modeled accurately.